Jeevan1975/RAGSupport-AI/README.md

-# 📚 AI Learning Platform – RAG-Based Book Question Answering
+# 📚 StudyGPT – RAG-Based Book Question Answering

 An AI-powered learning platform where users upload books (PDFs), and the system uses Retrieval-Augmented Generation (RAG) to answer questions based solely on the uploaded book.
 Users can chat with the book, ask questions, and receive real-time streaming responses.